jpedro/jpedro.github.io/.posts/of-mice-and-bulls.md

 mice tend to abound.
 They survive personality clashes and the office politics better after all.
 Also in traditional politics.

-Which begs the question: are political parties and boards the bull figures?
-Or some Éminence grise inside them the real bulls?
+Which begs the question: are figures in the political parties and investors behind boards the bull figures?
+Some Éminence grise inside them the real bulls?
 This would be an intesting conundrum.
-Or are we as a society trending towards a mice-majority personality?
+Or are we as a society generally trending towards a mice-majority personality?
+I argue both types are needed.

 I have no firm opinion but still an interesting dynamic.